That's a big promise, right? Stick with me to learn how to tap into this seemingly forgotten knowledge about human nature.

 When you put the symbols together, you get the Enneagram.
 Chestnut states that “together these symbols communicate the idea that we live in a universe that is perpetually developing and that there is an essential unity behind the multiplicity of forms evolving in the natural world.”

 How beautiful is that?
 When I first encountered the Enneagram, I felt like it articulated a deep truth that resonated with my intuitive knowing.
 Not unlike how I felt when I read Plato's allegory of the cave.
-Once I understood the extensive historical roots, this made complete sense to me.
+Once I understood its historical roots, it made sense to me.
 It helped me see how all of this wisdom is related and likely has common roots.

 It does seem like everything changes and the more we resist that truth, the harder life can be.
 It also seems like we behave according to predictable patterns - once you know to look for them.
-In my life I've seen that I'm prone to acting out of an unconscious state, and that when I wake up to my patterns, I have the opportunity to make different choices and find perspective beyond my own cultural or family conditioning.
+I can see in my life that I'm prone to acting out of an unconscious state, and that when I wake up to my patterns, I have the opportunity to make different choices and find perspective beyond my own cultural or family conditioning.

 “Every part of the Enneagram reveals psychological and spiritual truths about who we are, deepening our understanding of our predicament while simultaneously suggesting solutions to that predicament.”